Myths About Ice Dams

 “You need to heat the roof several feet up from the edge.”

 Ice dams are formed when meltwater from the heated living area exits the snow at the edge and re-freezes.
-Radiant Edge focuses heat right here.
-Some systems require you to heat well up the roof unecessarily.
+Summit focuses heat right here.
+Some systems require you to heat well up the roof unnecessarily.

 Ice Dam Myth #2: